Joseph02MR/OthelloGameUnity/README.md

 The main menu has 3 buttons:

-Jugar: Opens configuration for a game versus player or AI and the color for the player one
+Jugar: (Play) Opens configuration for a game versus player or AI and the color for the player one.

-Dificultad: Sets the funcionallity of the AI.
+Dificultad: (Difficulty) Sets the funcionallity of the AI.
 "Fácil" (easy) configures the AI to select random movements.
-"Normal" AI selects movements using Minimax algorithm
+"Normal" AI selects movements using Minimax algorithm.

-Salir : Closes the game.
+Salir : (Quit) Closes the game.

 In the game screen the player has 3 buttons.